arjunp17/DeepLearning.AI-courses-LLM-PromptEngineering-ChatGPT/README.md

 A summary of the LLM, Prompt Engineering, and ChatGPT-related courses offered by DeepLearning.AI

 1. Link to the course - [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/).
+  > The course is instructed by Isa Fulford and Andrew Ng and offered by DeepLearning.AI